TylerIllman/OpenGL-Scene-Editor/README.md

 - lights.cpp added vector to store all directional lights
 - Basellitentity shader h and cpp

-QUESTION: should the pitch yaw calcs be done in shader (DirectionalLightElement.h)
+QUESTION: should the pitch yaw calcs be done in shader ()